 Voter Suppression and College Students

-For many college students, the opportunity to vote for the first time is memorable and exciting.
-But for students who live on campus, and especially those who previously lived in another state, it can also be stressful.
-Are they eligible to vote in the state where they now reside nine months of the year?
+For many college students, the opportunity to vote for the first time on Election Day is memorable and exciting.
+But first-time voters living on campus may have questions about their local election, especially those who move away from their home state.
+Are they eligible to vote in their new state, or must they drive back home on Election Day?
 Will they be able to vote when they get to the polling station?
 How do they register?
 Do they need to register in advance?

-Several states have found significant legal barriers that prevented college students and other young people from voting.
+This article discusses voter suppression and first-time college-aged voters.
+Over the years, several states have found significant legal barriers that prevent college students and other young people from voting.
 Some of these barriers amounted to outright voter suppression.
+Consider browsing FindLaw's Voting section for more information about voter registration and other voting requirements.

 Voter Suppression Barriers Experienced by Student Voters

 A spate of strict state voter ID laws enacted over the past decade has made it harder for many young people to vote.
-Republicans argue that voter ID prevents voter fraud; those who vote democratic believe that voter ID laws represent intentional voter suppression.
+Generally, Republicans argue that voter ID prevents voter fraud.
+Those who vote Democratic believe that voter ID laws represent intentional voter suppression.

-Regardless of the motive behind such laws, according to the 2012 American National Elections Study, 15% of 17- to 20-year-olds and 11% of 21- to 24-year-olds did not have the kind of ID that would be acceptable for voter identification in their state.
+Regardless of the motive behind such laws, according to the 2012 American National Elections Study, 15% of 17- to 20-year-olds and 11% of 21- to 24-year-olds did not have acceptable voter identification to cast a ballot in their state's elections.

-Polling place access has also become a problem as some states close voting sites in low-income areas and in or near colleges, forcing students (who often do not have cars) to travel long distances and wait in long lines to vote at the ballot box.
+Polling place access has also become a problem in some states.
+Some states have closed voting sites in low-income areas and in or near colleges.
+This forces students (who may not have cars) to travel long distances and wait in long lines to vote at the ballot box.

 Examples of Student Voting Barriers by State

-The following are a few examples of legal and administrative challenges faced by young people as they try to exercise their right to vote.
+The following are a few examples of legal and administrative challenges young people have faced when trying to exercise their right to vote.

 Michigan Student Voters Win Voter ID Case

-In 2019, would-be student voters won concessions from the State of Michigan that will make it easier for the state's almost 600,000 students to vote.
+In 2019, would-be student voters won concessions from the state of Michigan, making it easier for the state's almost 600,000 students to vote.

-Michigan has strict voting laws that require a potential voter to have only one address.
-Students may have more than one address – a school address and a parent's home address, for example.
+Michigan's voting laws required any potential voter to have only one address.
+But students may have multiple addresses – a school address and a parent's home address, for example.
 Furthermore, students tend to be a mobile population.
-They may move from dorms to apartments or dorms to dorms, so the “one address" law hit this population particularly hard.
+They may move from dorms to apartments or houses and change addresses every year or so.
+So, the “one address" law affected the college-age population particularly.

-Michigan also disallowed online voter registration, early voting, and (except in very limited situations) absentee ballots, all of which would have allowed college student voters to identify if they were going to have a problem voting.
+Michigan also disallowed online voter registration, early voting, and (except in very limited situations) absentee ballots.
+These methods, if available, would have allowed college student voters to see if they would have a problem voting.

-Instead, young people would show up at the polls and be turned away because their voter registration address (at the college) did not match their driver's license address (at home).
+Instead, many young people showed up to the polls only for poll workers to turn them away because their voter registration address (at the college) failed to match their driver's license address (at home).

-Thanks to a lawsuit, if a student registers to vote with the secretary of state using their temporary college address, it will automatically trigger a change of address on their driver's license.
-Michigan is also doing an educational campaign on campuses to help students understand that they can vote without having already changed their driver's license records.
+Now, if a student registers to vote with the secretary of state using their temporary college address, it will automatically trigger a change of address on their driver's license.
+Michigan began an educational campaign on campuses to help students understand their voting rights and responsibilities.
+The state also allows absentee voting.

-In 2018, the General Assembly of North Carolina approved Senate Bill 824, which designated what type of ID was acceptable for voting.
-The security criteria applied to IDs meant that most student IDs would no longer be acceptable forms of identification.
+In 2018, the General Assembly of North Carolina approved Senate Bill 824, which designated the type of ID acceptable for voting.
+The security criteria applied to IDs meant that most student IDs no longer counted as acceptable forms of identification.

-Schools also had to confirm a student's identity at the time of enrollment by checking their Social Security number, citizenship status, and birthday.
-While some colleges do this, some do not, and some have different means of confirming identity.
+Schools also had to confirm students' identity at enrollment by checking their Social Security numbers, citizenship statuses, and birthdays.
+While some colleges do this, others do not, and some have different means of confirming identity.

 In March 2019, North Carolina lawmakers passed legislation delaying the start of the photo ID requirement until the 2020 election.
-In May 2019, lawmakers voted to allow ID cards that contained photos “not taken directly but obtained by qualifying institutions" as long as the photos met their criteria.
-Furthermore, the deadline for identification card approval was moved back six months.
+In May 2019, lawmakers voted to allow ID cards containing photos “not taken directly but obtained by qualifying institutions" as long as the photos met their criteria.
+The legislature also extended the identification card approval deadline.

 In February 2020, the North Carolina Court of Appeals blocked the voter ID law from taking effect.
 In September 2021, a three-judge panel concluded that the voter ID law violated the North Carolina Constitution.